 It seems that several very thin, nearly transparent films are layered on top of each other, which is unthinkable in a normal production process.

-If it is applied while it is still dry, it will mix with the layer below, and the time and effort required to wait several months and apply another coat of paint is transparent.
+If it is applied while it is still dry, it will mix with the layer below, and the time and effort required to wait several months and then apply another coat is transparent.

 Paint, wait, look, think, and paint again.